 Going to work is a necessity of life for most, and for adults with Attention Deficit Hyperactivity Disorder (ADHD), the challenges are more significant.
 Adults with ADHD successfully work with less stress and much greater satisfaction with the correct diagnosis and individualized treatment.

 If you believe you have the symptoms of ADHD, take this Free 2-minute Self Evaluation.
-At Klarity, diagnosis is where we begin the journey to help you.
+At Klarity, diagnosis is where you begin the journey toward feeling better.

 What Is ADHD?

 ADHD is a neurobehavioral mental health disorder characterized by impulsivity, hyperactivity, and short attention span.
 In general, no two people with ADHD express the disorder precisely alike.
 Some patients may be highly social, while others are withdrawn.
 Some may have a high concentration level with things that interest them, while others are continuously challenged to concentrate regardless of interest.
 Once diagnosed, individuals with ADHD have responded to treatment for their symptoms and report greatly improved satisfaction in their work and personal lives.

 While ADHD is typically associated with children, the American Psychiatric Association reports that an estimated 2.5% of adults have ADHD.
 Other sources put that figure at upwards of 4%, and the number may be growing upwards of 5% as diagnostics continue to improve.
 While single-digit percentages may not sound like a high number, it equates to millions of adults.
 ADHD is a disorder across the lifespan of the patient.
 An adult diagnosed with ADHD likely had it as a child but was simply not diagnosed earlier.

 There are three main types of ADHD; Inattentive Type, Hyperactive/Impulsive Type, and Combination Type.
 Each has its symptoms.